-- 7. Fee levels are set out in our Registration Rules and any change to the Rules requires us to conduct a public consultation and then obtain ministerial consent. - 8.
-Council Papers from when the SSSC was established in 2001 indicate that the original intention was for registration fees to cover the cost of the regulation function.
+- 8. Fee levels are set out in our Registration Rules and any change to the Rules requires us to conduct a public consultation and then obtain ministerial consent. - 9.
+Council papers from when the SSSC was established in 2001 indicate that the original intention was for registration fees to cover the cost of the regulation function.
 The direct cost of registration is £2.3m and fitness to practise is £7.1m.
-The funding we receive from fees is currently £5.66m.
+The funding we receive from fees is £5.66m.
 Registration fees currently cover 63% of regulation direct costs.
-To achieve full funding of the direct costs for these functions would require all people on the Register to pay approximately £55. - 9.
-Our grant in aid and fee income is currently insufficient to meet the cost of delivering our statutory functions and strategic plan and we have a £2m spending pressure in 2023/24.
-Fee income is an important part of our financial sustainability. - 10.
-Our priorities in reviewing fees are: - Sustainable, secure funding to enable long-term planning, including the ability to invest in the development of the workforce, along with efficiencies and improvements. - Development of small, annual increases in fee levels. - Retention of tapering across the different register parts, so the lowest paid parts of the workforce pay less.
+To achieve full funding of the direct costs for these functions would require all people on the Register to pay approximately £55.
+For most people on the Register this would be a 120% increase. - 10.
+Our grant in aid and fee income is currently insufficient to meet the cost of delivering our statutory functions and strategic plan and we have a £2m spending pressure in 2023/24, anticipated to increase in 2024/25.
+Fee income is an important part of our financial sustainability.
+Had the planned review of fee levels proceeded in 2020, and an annual increase implemented in 2021, our annual fee income would by now be 22% (£1.2m) higher.
+To address the projected spending pressure for 2024/25 would require a 60% increase in fee levels. - 11.
+Our priorities in reviewing fees are: - Sustainable, secure funding to enable long-term planning, including the ability to invest in the development of the workforce, along with efficiencies and improvements. - Development of small, annual increases in fee levels. - Retention of tapering across the different register parts, so the lowest paid parts of the workforce pay less. - 12.
+In 2022 Scottish Government decided to fund fees for those employed by local authorities as part of the financial settlement with local authorities.
+Approximately 40% of our fee income is from local authority employees.
+At the November 2023 Council meeting, Members raised their concern about the lack of parity across the registered workforce, given those employed by private or third sector providers pay their own fees.
+We discussed this matter with the Minister, who confirmed that currently there is no expectation that the funding arrangement will change.